sunspec/pysunspec/README.md

 ## Python

 Since this is a Python library you will need Python installed both to run your code and this library.
-While there are efforts to support Python 3 versions they are not yet complete so the latest version of Python 2 is recommended.
+Supported Python versions are noted above.
+Unless there is a strong reason not to, it is recommended to use the current Python 3.
 The CPython interpreter from [python.org](python.org) is commonly used.
-The #python community support channel on the Freenode IRC network is usually quite active and has many knowledgeable and helpful users that can assist with general Python issues.
+The `#python` community support channel on the Freenode IRC network is usually quite active and has many knowledgeable and helpful users that can assist with general Python issues.